-- 1. Locate unit away from windows, patios, decks, etc. where unit operation sound may disturb customer. - 2.
-Ensure that vapor and liquid tube diameters are appropriate for unit capacity. - 3.
-Run refrigerant tubes as directly as possible by avoiding unnecessary turns and bends. - 4.
-Leave some slack between structure and unit to absorb vibration. - When passing refrigerant tubes through the wall, seal opening with RTV or other pliable silicon-based caulk.
-(See Fig. 1.) - 6.
-Avoid direct tubing contact with water pipes, duct work, floor joists, wall studs, floors, and walls. - 7.
-Do not suspend refrigerant tubing from joists and studs with a rigid wire or strap which comes in direct contact with tubing (see Fig. 1). - 8.
-Ensure that tubing insulation is pliable and completely surrounds vapor tube. - 9.
+- 1. This unit is intended to be installed in a location that is 10,000 feet (3000 meters) above sea level or lower. - Locate unit away from windows, patios, decks, etc. where unit operation sound may disturb customer. - Ensure that vapor and liquid tube diameters are appropriate for unit capacity. - 4.
+Run refrigerant tubes with no bends with centerline bend radius less than 2.5 times the external pipe diameter. - 5.
+Leave some slack between structure and unit to absorb vibration. - 6.
+When passing refrigerant tubes through the wall, seal opening with RTV or other pliable silicon-based caulk.
+(See Fig. 1.) - Avoid direct tubing contact with water pipes, duct work, floor joists, wall studs, floors, and walls. - 8.
+Do not suspend refrigerant tubing from joists and studs with a rigid wire or strap which comes in direct contact with tubing (see Fig. 1). - 9.
+Ensure that tubing insulation is pliable and completely surrounds vapor tube. - 10.
 When necessary, use hanger straps which are 1 in.
-(25.4 mm) wide and conform to shape of tubing insulation.
-(See Fig. 1.) - 10.
-Isolate hanger straps from insulation by using metal sleeves bent to conform to shape of insulation.
+(25 mm) wide and conform to shape of tubing insulation.
+(See Fig. 1.) - 11.
+Isolate hanger straps from insulation by using metal sleeves bent to conform to shape of insulation. - 12.
+Provision shall be made for expansion and contraction of long runs of piping. - 13.
+Piping and fittings shall be protected as far as possible against adverse environmental effects.
+For example, the accumulation of dirt and debris - 14.
+Piping should be installed to reduce the likelihood of hydraulic shock damaging the system. - 15.
+Certified piping and components must be used in order to protect against corrosion. - 16.
+Flexible pipe elements shall be protected against mechanical damage, excessive stress by torsion, or other forces.
+They should be checked for mechanical damage annually. - 17.
+Piping material, routing, and installation shall be include protection from physical damage in operation and service, and be in compliance with the national and local codes and standards of the installation site. - 18.
+When setting up refrigerant piping, precautions shall be taken to avoid excessive vibration or pulsation